 The McClellan Bike Trail features the first National Interscholastic Cycling Association (NICA) specific built trail in the State of Alabama.
 The inaugural Melee at McClellan race took place in March of 2020 with 2000 attendees and 600 of those racers.
 Phase I of the trails are ideal for those new to mountain bike riding, with smooth climbs and fast smooth descents, while Phase II provides the next level full of fast descents, rugged terrain and climbs to beautiful views.
 The McClellan Mountain Bike Trails provide great options to meet the experience each rider seeks.
 Click here to learn more.

 The Camp McClellan Horse Trails are comprised of 900+ acres transferred by the MDA to the Calhoun County Commission with the building and maintaining of the trails being conducted by the McClellan Chapter of the Back Country Horsemen of America, Alabama.
 The trails are open for horseback riders and primitive camping for horse riders.
-The trails are currently open to the BCHA McClellan Chapter Monday – Sunday and open to the public on Saturday and Sunday.
-The fees for a day ride is $5.00 per vehicle and day ride and camping is $10.00 per vehicle.
+The trails are open Monday – Sunday with $5.00 per trailer day ride fee.
 No fee for BCHA McClellan Chapter Members.
-Click here to learn more.
+Click here to learn more

 Expect the Unexpected!
 Take a journey through one of the Southeast’s most outstanding collections of natural history specimens.
 Dare to take an African Safari through the LaGarde African Hall.
 Soar beyond imagination in a bird-watchers paradise.
 Discover Egyptian mummies over 2,000 years old.
 Explore “Dynamic Earth” and “Underground Worlds” Open Tuesday – Saturday 10:00a.m. – 5:00p.m., and Sunday 1:00p.m. – 5:00p.m.
 We are closed on Mondays Sept.-May.
 We also have nature trails and picnic area available.
 For more information call 256-237-6766